Rubayad-Hasan/Lab-assingment-1/README.md

 What it does
-Creates cyan colored window with named after my name "Rubayad Hasan" Closes window when "S" or "s" is pressed on keybord
+Creates cyan colored window with named after my name "Rubayad Hasan" Closes window when "S" or "R" is pressed on keybord
 🛠 Requirements
 C++ Compiler (g++, clang++, or MSVC)
 GLFW